AprilAngland/triviawithus/README.md

   <img src="public/ReadmeGuestInfo.png"  title="hover text">
 </p>

-## Interactive Trivia - at the event
+## Trivia - at the event

-Host will run through a list of trivia questions, and guests will be prompted to make their answer on their phone.
-The votes' name will be shown on the host's big screen and
+Host (shown on the below page on the left) will run through a list of trivia questions, and guests (shown on the below page on the right) will be prompted to make their answer on their phone.
+The votes' name will be shown on the host's big screen.

 <p align="center">
   <img src="public/ReadmeQuestion.png"  title="hover text">
 </p>

+After each questions, host will show the correct answer and the votes' statistic, the winners' (voters for made the correct answer) name will be shown on the host's big screen.
+Guests (shown on the below page on the right) will be prompted to look at the host's big screen.

 <p align="center">
   <img src="public/ReadmeVote.png"  title="hover text">
 </p>

+After all questions are played, host will show overall winners.

 <p align="center">
   <img src="public/ReadmeWinner.png"  title="hover text">
 </p>